Annual Report

 - 55% are enrolled in the Clark Honors College

-PhD Candidate Rose Hulsey-Vincent Awarded NIH Individual Predoctoral Fellowship
+Knight Campus PhD Candidate Rose Hulsey-Vincent Awarded Competitive NIH Individual Predoctoral Fellowship

 Knight Campus Sees First PhD Dissertation Defenses

 "The most impactful thing for me at the Knight Campus was defending my dissertation.
 I was truly honored by how many people came out to listen to me talk about my research.
-It shows the power of community."
+Even after the fact, many people have come and celebrated me, congratulated me.
+I think it shows the power of community within the campus both within the beginning, and the end – it was a great day because of everyone around me."

 Centers of Excellence